Wrecked cruise ship Costa Concordia raised off Italian rocks

 The "parbuckling" technique had never been tried on so large a ship in such a tricky position, with the added risk of an environmental disaster in the azure Tuscan waters.

-Sloane said the most critical moment had been when the ship began to detach from the rock shelf as engineers applied more than 6,000 metric tons of pressure through the jacks and cables.
+Sloane said the most critical moment had been when the ship began to detach from the rock shelf as engineers applied more than 6,000 tonnes of pressure through the jacks and cables.

 "At the start, when we got to 6,000 tonnes and she had not moved, people were getting nervous because that was getting into the high side of assumptions," he said.